Claire56/House_value_estimate/README.md

 * Future Features

 ## Overview
-Zyzy app is a fun web app that users can enjoy by finding out how much their home would cost if it where in a different location.
+Have you ever wondered how much your home would cost if it were in a different location?? well if you have, Zyzy is here for you.
+Zyzy is a fun web app that users can enjoy by finding out how much their home would cost if it where in a different location.
 The brain of the app was built using machine learning.
 This included a long task of exploring and wrangling data, using pandas, matplotlib and seaborn.
 To make the best predictions, I explored three machine leafrning algorithmns as you will see in the demo to get a better feel of each ones contribution. once the user gets to my homepage, I present to them the scope of the app(the available cities), they are then required to provide features of their home and also to choose a city they would like the estimate to be based off.
 In return they get the estimated price of their home in their chosen city and a few general statistics will be shown using chart.js